 How to Optimize Emails and Newsletters for Mobile

-There are two approaches to making emails easier read and navigate on mobile:
+There are three approaches to making emails easier to read and navigate on mobile:

 Big Font - Make the width smaller (less than 650px) and make the fonts bigger.

-Styled Images - Uses the latest CSS techniques to control the scaling of large images on mobile devices.
+Styled Images - Use the latest CSS techniques to control the scaling of large images on mobile devices.

 The Big Font approach is good for mobile, but often looks too narrow on a desktop.
 It works well when fixed widths are required for a uniform look across all email readers.
 Marketing mailings with heavy use of images are best suited for this approach.